TeamMoonstorm/Starstorm2/SS2-Project/Assets/Starstorm2/README.md

 * General
     * Adjusted Clandestine item displays.
 * Items
+    * Needles has new VFX.
     * Haunted Lamp is now corrupted by Newly Hatched Zoea.
     * Haunted Lamp now fires its projectile from the follower itself, if it exists.
+    * Relic of Termination's drop table is now properly instantiated.
 * Executioner
     * Actually fixed interaction with Haunted Lamp and Ion Burst.
 * Nemesis Commando